SwissLegalTech/LegalSnap/Readme.md

 Known Bugs
 ----------
-- No responsive on mobile Browsers
+- Not responsive on mobile Browsers